Mexico–Spain relations

-Mexico–Spain relations are the bilateral relations between Mexico and Spain.
+Formal diplomatic relations between Mexico and Spain were established in 1836, about 15 years after the end of the Mexican War of Independence from colonial rule of the Spanish Empire.
+After the 1521 conquest of the Aztec Empire, Mexico City had become the centre of power of a large colonial domain of the Spanish empire known as New Spain, whose remittances of royal silver developed into a key feature of the finances of the Spanish empire.

+Relations remained strained initially.
+They improved during the porfiriato and worsened upon the onset of the Mexican Revolution.
+A key international supporter of the Spanish Second Republic during the 1936–39 Spanish Civil War, Mexico severed relations with Spain in the aftermath of conflict, subsequently providing sanctuary to the Spanish Republican government in exile and to numerous Spanish refugees fleeing from the Francoist dictatorship.
+Diplomatic relations were re-established in 1977 and have continued unabated since.

 Both nations are members of the Organisation for Economic Co-operation and Development, Organization of Ibero-American States and the United Nations.
+They share cultural ties and a common language.

 History

 Spanish conquest

 The Spanish conquistador Hernán Cortés led an expedition to what is now Mexico in 1518, establishing the city of Veracruz on his arrival.
-Tenochtitlan, the capital of the Aztec Empire, fell to Spain in 1521.
-It was renamed Mexico City, the capital of the Viceroyalty of New Spain.
-The Viceroyalty had a stratified social hierarchy based on race with the peninsulares (people born in Spain) on top, who had the most civil rights, until the Laws of the Indies were established throughout the Spanish Empire in the Americas.
+Tenochtitlan, the capital of the Aztec Empire, was conquered by the Spanish and the Tlaxcaltecs in 1521.
+Rebuilt to present-day Mexico City, the new capital was founded as the center of power for the subsequent Viceroyalty of New Spain in 1535.
+The viceroyalty had a stratified social hierarchy based on race with the criollos on top, who had the most rights, until the Laws of the Indies were established throughout the Spanish Empire in the Americas.
+Likewise, the rights of the Aztec nobility were recognized, which lived and co-governed with the Spanish during the viceroyalty.

 Independence

 The late 18th and early 19th century saw much revolutionary feeling in the countries of Western Europe and their colonies.
 The feeling built up in Mexico after the occupation of Spain by the French Revolutionary Emperor Napoleon in 1808, and the 1810 Grito de Dolores speech by Mexican Catholic priest Miguel Hidalgo y Costilla against Spanish rule is widely recognized as the beginning of the Mexican War of Independence.
 In 1811, Hidalgo was executed by the Spanish militia, but his movement fought on until the establishment of the independent constitutional Mexican Empire in 1821, after the Treaty of Córdoba.
 The Empire was ousted and the first Mexican Republic created in 1823.